bazzawill/cv/index.md

 `2016`
 __Playford international college__

-##### Responsibilities
+## Responsibilities
-* Teach coding including python and other digital technology skills to ages 12 - 17
+- Teach coding including python and other digital technology skills to ages 12 - 17
-* Use technology in interesting and innovative ways to maintain engagement in the classroom `2013 – 2015`
+- Use technology in interesting and innovative ways to maintain engagement in the classroom

+## Employment History Pre teacher
+`2013 – 2015`
 __TSA Telco on Behalf of Telstra__

 - TSA on behalf of Telstra

-#### Responsibilities
+## Responsibilities
-* Provide a high level of personalised customer service
+- Provide a high level of personalised customer service
-* Deal with customer conflict
+- Deal with customer conflict